Wednesday, May 9, 2018

 But does Meursault give us the real China or an overly negative version?
 I think the question is rather irrelevant.
 This is a fictional world, of course, but like all worthwhile satire it is a fiction informed by things that happen far too often in the society it depicts.
 Or as one reviewer on the book’s Amazon page put it: “Foreigners who have lived in China for several years, upon returning home discover that curiously, nobody really believes even the tamest tales of what happened while they were there, as if they are telling war stories at the breakfast table.”

 So again: In a novel such as Party Members, it is a matter of turning up the volume, selecting and pushing certain realities so they cannot be ignored.
 It is not a total picture of China, but a harrowingly palpable one, enough grounded in social facts to be relevant.

 Related to this (and thinking again of the novel’s breakout potential) Meursault has done an amazing job making his fictional world accessible for those who don’t know the contemporary Chinese scene.
 Yes, there are occasional “in jokes” and allusions, but in general, any reader who knows the rough outlines of China’s history since Mao is going to have no trouble getting into this book.

 As a fellow writer of satire, Party Members held especial interest for me, as I had to deal with similar challenges of narrating grotesque metamorphoses and fantastic improbabilities in my novel A Taipei Mutt.
 Whether I succeeded or not is hard for me to judge, but Meursault has done brilliantly.

-And so: If you appreciate black humor, political intrigue, and want to be hit with something out of the ordinary, don’t hesitate.
+And so: If you appreciate black humor, political intrigue, and want to be hit with something that will leave a bruise, don’t hesitate.
 Pick up a copy.